 I did an initial evaluation but Delight was pretty stoic and non-reactive.
 I did note areas of tension through the neck, top line, and hind end.
 I then took thermal imaging photos of his entire body.
 The heat scale is to the left, and as you see the white and red show areas of inflammation and pain.

 So what now?
-Well, I do my job and give him a whole body equine sports massage to reduce inflammation and thus providing pain relief.
+Well, I do my job and give him a whole body equine massage therapy to reduce inflammation and thus providing pain relief.
 Delight is quite used to me and stands beautifully for his session.
 So it didn’t take very long- perhaps just under an hour.
 But the benefits are clear.

 Want a side by side comparison?